Modulation Schemes for Functionalized Vesicle-based MC Transmitters: Modulation Schemes

 \subsubsection{Thresholding}

 As we adopt a realistic soft thresholding model for the symporters, the question arises how to define their ``active'' and ``inactive'' states.
 We observe in \cref{fig:hill}, that for a specific Hill coefficient $\Hill$, there are $\Chin{t}$ values at which the rate changes more quickly upon an increase in $\Hplus$.
 We define this concentration, $\ChinThresh$, as a threshold.
 In particular, we define $\ChinThresh$ to be the concentration at which the \emph{slope} of the Hill curve changes most rapidly.
-To obtain $\ChinThresh$, we take the third derivative of \eqref{eq:hill} and set it to zero, resulting in where the resulting $\ChinThresh$ must be nonnegative and real-valued. $\ChinThresh$ is shown in \cref{fig:hill} for $\Hill = 3$ as a green dotted line.
+To obtain $\ChinThresh$, we take the third derivative of \eqref{eq:hill} and set it to zero, leading to

+where the resulting $\ChinThresh$ must be nonnegative and real-valued. $\ChinThresh$ is shown in \cref{fig:hill} for $\Hill = 3$ as a green dotted line.